Walid-khaled/Camera-Calibration-using-Chessboard-Pattern/README.md

 ## Camera-Calibration-using-Chessboard-Pattern
+In this repository, camera calibration is implemented using  MATLAB Camera Calibrator APP.
 It is apart of Assignment2 in Sensing, Perception and Actuation course for ROCV master's program at Innopolis University.

 ---
 ### Task description